ltonetwork/mongodb-rest/README.md

 	/blah/database/collection

 The URL prefix should allow the REST API to co-exist with another REST API and can also be used a very primitive form of security (by setting the prefix to a _secret key_).

+---

+`schema` option defines json schemas for collections.
+So all the documents in given collections should match defined schemas.
+Schema validation is performed on `insert`, `replace` and `update` operations.
+If new document does not passes schema validation, response code `400` is returned.

 Logging
 -------